Lightest Higgs boson decays $h\rightarrow MZ$ in the $\mu$ from $\nu$ supersymmetric standard model: Introduction

-There are two parts of the form factor of Eq.~(\ref{decay-width}), the direct and the indirect contributions.
-We analyse the indirect contributions firstly, which may make the dominant effects more improvement.
-It involves hadronic matrix elements of local currents, hence it can be calculated to all orders in QCD ~\cite{HVZ-sm}.
-So we can obtain
+There are two parts of the form factors of Eq.~(\ref{decay-width}), the direct and the indirect contributions.
+We analyse the indirect contributions firstly, which make the dominant effects to search for NP.
+It involves hadronic matrix elements of local currents, hence it can be calculated to all orders in QCD~\cite{HVZ-sm}.
+So we can obtain the indirect contributions

-where $\upsilon_q=T_{3}^q/2-Q_q s_{W}^2 $ is the vector coupling of the $Z$ boson to the quark $q$.
-The flavor-specific decays constants $f_M^q$ is defined in terms of the local matrix elements~\cite{HVZ-sm,HVZ-sm3,HVZ-zhao}
+where $\upsilon_q=T_{3}^q/2-Q_q s_{W}^2 $ are the vector couplings of the $Z$ boson to the quark $q$, $T_{3}^{q}$ and $Q_{q}$ represent the weak isospin and charge of quark $q$, and $s_W=\sin\theta_W$ with $\theta_W$ denoting the Weinberg angle. $\kappa_{Z}$ is defined as the ratio of the coupling of the SM-like Higgs boson to $Z$ boson to the corresponding SM value~\cite{PDG1}. $\alpha_s$ is the strong coupling constant \cite{PDG1,QCD1}.
+The flavor-specific decay constants $f_M^q$ are defined in terms of the local matrix elements~\cite{HVZ-sm,HVZ-zhao,HVZ-sm3}

 We use the relations to simplify our calculation

 The mesons decay constants $f_{M}, Q_{M}, \upsilon_{M}$ for the vector meson $M=(\rho,\omega,\phi,J/\Psi,\Upsilon)$ can be seen in Table~\ref{tab1}.